sigstore/sigstore-conformance/README.md

   [CLI specification](https://github.com/sigstore/sigstore-conformance/blob/main/docs/cli_protocol.md)
 * optional `--staging`: This instructs the test suite to run against Sigstore staging infrastructure
 * optional `--skip-signing`: Runs verification tests only
+* optional `--skip-managed-key`: Skips tests that use managed keys
 * The environment variable `GHA_SIGSTORE_CONFORMANCE_XFAIL` can be used to set expected failures